goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

 ## Additional information to get ready for the hack that starts on March 28th, 2017

 Purdue-UNAL Gold IronHacks 2017 will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide (see above).
-Below, we provide you with information about open data sets, and also a SIMPLE TEMPLATE OF A MASHUP (similar to that you submit in the first phases of the hack).
+Below, we provide you with information about open data sets, and also an example submission of a mashup (similar to one that you may submit in the first phase of the hack).
 For your reference, here is a definition of a **[mashup](https://techterms.com/definition/mashup)**

 ### 1. Datasets